flashtea/thunderstack/README.md

-# nostrdd
+# ZapStack

-A Reddit clone built using Nostr, a decentralized event system.
+A Stackoverflow clone built using Nostr, a decentralized event system.

-This project was created to demonstrate how Nostr can be used to build a decentralized, reddit like, application.
-It allows users to create and join topics, post content, and reply to other users' posts.
+This project was created to demonstrate how Nostr can be used to build a decentralized, stackoverflow like, application.
+It allows users to create questions, tag them, answer questions, comment and reward answers using lightning payments.

 ## Features

-- Creating and viewing topics (comparable to subreddits)
+- Creating and viewing questions
-- Posting to topics (threads)
+- Answering qestions
-- Replying to other users posts (comments)
+- Replying to other users answers (comments)
+- "Zap" good answers using lightning to send rewards
 - Decentralized architecture using nostr
 - Open-source code